departmentfortransport/street-manager-docs/docs/api-documentation/V2.0/index.md

 Version 2.0
 {: .govuk-body-l}

-As of Version 1.12, this document details all the legally required API functions for integrating with Street Manager via the API.
-Future releases of V1 for the API will only include non-breaking changes to the API interface for additional functionality added after this point.
-See the 'Versions and Changes' section for details on previous versions.
+This document details all the functions for integrating with Street Manager via the latest version of the API.
+See the 'Versions and Changes' section for more details on previous versions.
+The documentation for the stable version of the API is available <a class="govuk-link" href="{{ site.baseurl }}/api-documentation/">here</a>.
 {: .govuk-body}

 <hr class="govuk-section-break govuk-section-break--xl govuk-section-break--visible">